Indexed Universal Life Insurance (IUL) consists of two parts. Term coverage, to provide a death benefit, and a cash account, to provide cash value.

 If you would still like coverage once your term has expired, your policy may be renewed.
 Your new premium will be higher as your age has increased and you represent a greater risk to the Insurance Company.

-The type of term coverage that provides the death benefit of an Indexed Universal life policy is the most expensive type…renewable term.
+The death benefit of an Indexed Universal life policy is supplied with Renewable Term Insurance, the most expensive type of life insurance you can buy.
 The cost of insurance starts out low but rises quickly over the years.
-This works to the detriment of Indexed Universal life policies as we will see later on.
+This can consume cash value in Indexed Universal life policies as we will see later on.

 The premiums on IUL policies are flexible.
 You can pay less or more in premium as you please.
 We will see how this works in just a bit.